mkurovski/deep_rl_nanodegree/p3_collaborate_and_compete/Report.md

-# Projext 3: Collaboration and Competition
+# Project 3: Collaboration and Competition

 This final report concludes the Udacity Deep Reinforcement Learning Nanodegree with Multi-Agent Deep Deterministic Policy Gradients (MADDPG) used for training two tennis agents in a collaborative fashion.
 I will provide algorithmic remarks, the chosen network architecture and hyperparameter settings that led to my solution.
 Finally, I will outline a few ideas for further improvement of code, efficiency and accuracy.